How do I initiate a Project Safety Analysis (PSA)?

 Scope:

-All Faculty and Principal Investigators (PI's) shall file a written report on the environmental health & safety aspects of each research project prior to the initiation of that exercise.
-The Project Safety Analysis (PSA) shall identify potential hazards and risks by the use of system safety analysis techniques, and shall detail the engineering and administrative controls that will be necessary to protect the researchers, graduate students, and staff as well as the occupants of the building, and the environment.
-The PSA will identify the costs, and the source of adequate funding, to implement necessary controls and abate hazards.
-It will identify necessary personnel training needs.
-The PSA will identify a plan for ultimate disposition of leftover instrumentation, equipment, materials and wastes; and for mitigation, decontamination and cleanup.
+All Faculty and Principal Investigators (PIs) shall file a written report on the environmental health & safety aspects of each research project before the initiation of that exercise.
+The Project Safety Analysis (PSA) shall identify potential hazards and risks using system safety analysis techniques and detail the engineering and administrative controls necessary to protect researchers, graduate students, and staff, as well as building occupants and the environment.
+The PSA will identify the costs and the source of adequate funding to implement necessary controls and abate hazards.
+It will locate necessary personnel training needs.
+The PSA will determine a plan for the ultimate disposition of leftover instrumentation, equipment, materials, and waste, as well as for mitigation, decontamination, and cleanup.
 The completed and approved PSA will serve as the "Operational Procedure (SOP) and "Safety Manual" for the referenced project.

 Extent of Applicability: